 - Use your HackerRank Community User account and log in.

-- At times you will be given particular credentials to log in.
+- Sometimes you are provided with particular credentials to log in.
 In such scenarios, use those credentials to log in.

 You can log in to HackerRank Tests using your registered HackerRank account.
 Click Sign up to create an account and log in to the test on the test login page.